Barry Sherriff, Chairperson,

 Regulator performance framework

 As the regulator of self-insured licensees under the SRC Act, the Commission is required to implement the Government’s Regulator Performance Framework (RPF).
-In 2015–16, the Commission completed its first self-assessment against its endorsed RPF key performance indicators.
+In 2016–17, the Commission completed its second self-assessment against its endorsed RPF key performance indicators.
 The self-assessment will be published on the Commission’s website later this year.

 Strategic risk register

 The Commission manages current and emerging risks through its Strategic Risk Register.
-In 2015–16, the Commission revamped both the register and the way in which it is reviewed to ensure it remains current and effective.
+In 2016–17 the Commission reviewed the register to ensure it remains current and effective.

 Finally, I would like to thank the staff of Comcare for their professional support, guidance and assistance.